What is 4K? Should I Buy A UHD TV?

 Important 4K Specifications

 When shopping for a 4K television the first thing you should do is look at the product specifications.
 This is a list of important information you should read to make sure you are about to purchase the right TV for you.
-This list can be overwhelming so we really wanted to go over the most important specs to make sure you understand what everything means.
-Some of items listed below might not be on the box, but you can find this information in reviews by companies like Consumer Reports, CNET, Digital Trends, rtaings.com.
+This list can be overwhelming so we want to go over the most important specs to make sure you understand what everything means.
+Some of the items listed below might not be on the box, but you can find this information in reviews by companies like Consumer Reports, CNET, Digital Trends, and rtings.com.

 - Brightness / Peak White - To keep it simple, it is the brightness level that can be administered.

-- Screen Uniformity - This applies to consistent the image is distributed across the screen including clarity, color, and brightness.
+- Screen Uniformity - This describes hows consistently the image is distributed across the screen including clarity, color, and brightness.

 - Black Level / Contrast - The level of black that can be emitted from the display.

-- Display Resolution - The number of distinct pixels in each dimension that can be displays.
-The more pixels, the clearer the image on the display.
+- Display Resolution - The number of distinct pixels in each dimension that can be displayed.
+What are pixels?
+They're tiny squares of light that make up the overall image.
+The more pixels, the more detail in the image.

 - Color Rendition - Color Gamut / Higher Dynamic Range - The Color Rendering Index has a rating from 0 to 100.
-The higher the CRI rating is, the better your experience with color shades and overall color.
+The higher the CRI rating is, the more accurately colors are displayed.

 - Side Angle Viewing Quality - This is pretty self-explanatory.
-It is how well the picture looks to someone looking at the screen from the side of the television compared to directly in front.
+It's how well the picture looks to someone looking at the screen from the side of the television compared to directly in front.

 - Longevity or Lifespan - You will find this info on consumer reviews mostly.
 This is the average lifespan a television has before it has color degradation and other expensive problems.

-- Price - The most expensive is not always the best for you.
+- Price - The most expensive is not always the best option.
 A lower brand named TV may have a better price tag than a bigger brand TV with lower specifications.

 - Value & Overall Performance - This is also something else you will find in a review.
 This will give you the overall pros and cons of the specific television.